 - AI generates timestamped captions

-- Export video with burned-in subtitles or downloadable SRT
+- Export as a video with burned-in subs or download SRT

 Pros: